Repelente808/Repots/README.md

 sudo pacman -S swww
 ```

-- (these are already installed during the process, but for some reason in cachyOS, they only work after installing manually)
+- (these are already installed during the process, but for some reason, for me, in cachyOS, they only work after installing manually)

 </details>